monicathieu/spelman-wistem-psych/content/docs/syllabus/readings.md

 As we go through the class, this section will be updated with links to useful readings and resources.
 {{< /callout >}}

+### Other textbooks

+- [Learning Data Science, 1st edition](https://learningds.org/intro.html), by Lau, Gonzalez, & Nolan (2023): More technical than R for Data Science, and mainly uses Python for the examples

 ### Package documentation & use guides

 - [Tidyverse online package documentation](https://www.tidyverse.org/packages/): much more detailed and comprehensive